Demixing Sines and Spikes Using Multiple Measurement Vectors: Numerical Results

-In this section, numerical experiments are presented to evaluate the performance of the method proposed in Section\ref{section4}.
+In this subsection, numerical experiments are presented to evaluate the performance of the method proposed in Section \ref{section4}.
 First, we investigate the constraints (\ref{eqn11}) and (\ref{eqn12}) on the dual polynomial and the constraints (\ref{eqn13}) and (\ref{eqn14}) on the dual variable.
 Using these constraints, one can localize the signal frequencies and the outliers' spikes.
-Next, the minimum required frequency separation for successful recovery in MMV case is compared with the one needed in SMV case.
-In all simulations, the number of the sensors or the signal length is ${N=50}$.
-In the first part of the simulations, the signal of interest ${\boldsymbol S\in\mathbb{C}^{N\times L}}$ has ${K=3}$ frequencies and the coefficients ${a_{kl}}$ are drawn from a standard i.i.d complex Gaussian distribution.
-The outliers' spikes are considered to happen in ${s=3}$ different random positions in each snapshot.
+Next, the minimum required frequency separation for successful recovery in the MMV case is compared with the one needed in the SMV case.
+In all simulations of this subsection, the number of sensors or the signal length is set to ${N=50}$.
+In the first part of the simulations, the signal of interest ${\boldsymbol S\in\mathbb{C}^{N\times L}}$ has ${K=3}$ frequencies and the coefficients ${a_{kl}}$ are always drawn from a standard i.i.d complex Gaussian distribution.
+The outliers' spikes are considered to be in ${s=3}$ different random positions in each snapshot.
 For better visualization, it is assumed that outliers happen in each sensor only once.
-Fig.\ref{fig1} depicts ${\|\boldsymbol Q(f)\|_2}$ for ${L=5}$ snapshots and ${\mathbb{T}=\{0.1,0.4,0.8\}}$.
-As it can be seen, the signal frequencies can be estimated by solving ${\|\boldsymbol Q(f)\|_2=1}$ for all ${f\in[0,1]}$.
+Figure (\ref{fig1}) depicts ${\|\boldsymbol Q(f)\|_2}$ for ${L=5}$ snapshots and ${\mathbb{T}=\{0.1,0.4,0.8\}}$.
+As it can be observed, the signal frequencies can be estimated by solving ${\|\boldsymbol Q(f)\|_2=1}$ for all ${f\in[0,1]}$.
 The outliers are localized in each receiving sensor using (\ref{eqn13}).
-We considered ${s=3}$ noisy spikes happening randomly in each measurement without replacement.
-Thus, with ${L=5}$ we expect to detect ${15}$ outlier in the receiver.
-Fig.\ref{fig2} depicts the result.
-As it can be seen,Fig.\ref{fig2} verifies the conclusion of lemma\ref{lemma1}.
+We considered ${s=3}$ noisy spikes occurring randomly in each measurement without replacement.
+Thus, with ${L=5}$ we expect to detect ${15}$ outliers in the receiver.
+Figure (\ref{fig2}) depicts the result.
+As it turns out, Figure (\ref{fig2}) verifies the conclusion of Lemma \ref{lemma1}.

-Next, we investigated the minimum separation condition.
-To do this, we considered two frequencies slowly taking distance.
+Next, we investigate the minimum separation condition.
+To do this, we consider two frequencies slowly taking distance.
 The first frequency is fixed at ${f_1=0.2}$ and the second one has a distance of ${f_{\delta}=\{0.1/N:0.1/N:1.5/N\}}$ from ${f_1}$.
-During this experiment, ${s=10}$ outliers in the overall measurement process was considered and ${N=50}$ was fixed.
-We define ${\boldsymbol f_{est}=[f_1^{est},f_2^{est}]}$ as the estimated frequencies vector.
+During this experiment, ${s=10}$ outliers out of ${N=50}$ are considered in the overall measurement process.
+Also, we define ${\boldsymbol f_{est}=[f_1^{est},f_2^{est}]}$ as the estimated frequencies vector.
 A successful estimation is defined as when